pixelcmtd/dotfiles/README.md

 A set of scripts for easily installing a lot of packages and configuration, primarily on "Apple silicon" (ARM), currently macOS 15 Sequoia.

-We won't bother to support older macOS versions, because there is virtually no reason to not use an up-to-date version.
-If you want to use it on another version, patching it should be pretty easy though.

 > [!WARNING]
-> Using CMMSS on Intel-based Macs is deprecated.
-There is currently no easy way
-> to very that it actually works, and some hacks specific to Intel macOS will be
-> removed in the future.
+> Older macOS versions, as well as Intel-based versions are unsupported.
+Expect
+> to run into issues, patching them should be pretty easy though.

 > [!NOTE]
-> CMMSS should work on macOS 26, but it is currently untested.
+> CMMSS should work on macOS 26, but it is currently also untested.

 - Install [XCode](https://apps.apple.com/de/app/xcode/id497799835) from the App
   Store (`open -a "App Store" https://apps.apple.com/de/app/xcode/id497799835`)